1969 Sudanese coup d'état

-The 1969 Sudanese coup d'état was a successful coup, led by Colonel Gaafar Nimeiry, against the government of President Ismail al-Azhari.
-The coup signaled the end of Sudan's second democratic era, and saw the beginning of Nimeiry's 16 year rule.

-Nimeiry's government would pursue a radical Arab nationalist and leftist program, bringing in a socialist program for social and economic development, including widespread nationalization of private property.
-His government would also push for an end to the First Sudanese Civil War, which by 1969 had been ongoing for nearly 14 years.
-In pursuing peace, the new government pushed for amnesty, and would declare regional autonomy for southern Sudan on 9 June 1969.
+The government of President Ismail al-Azhari and Prime Minister Muhammad Ahmad Mahgoub of Sudan was overthrown in a bloodless coup d'état on 25 May 1969.
+The coup ended Sudan's second democratic era.

+Led by Colonel Gaafar Nimeiry, the faction of the Sudanese Armed Forces that carried out the coup established a new military government that pursued a program fusing Nasserist Arab nationalism with anti-imperialist state capitalism, forging a tactical "progressive alliance" with the Sudanese Communist Party (SCP) — which interpreted the coup through the Marxist-Leninist theoretical lens of a "national democratic revolution" — that initiated widespread nationalization of private property and foreign banks.

+The regime also sought an end to the First Sudanese Civil War, promulgating the historic 9 June 1969 Declaration (architected by Marxist minister Joseph Garang), which officially recognized the cultural differences of the south and declared a policy of regional autonomy.

 Background

-Following independence on 1 January 1956, Ismail al-Azhari of the National Unionist Party (NUP) became Prime Minister leading the government with the Sudanese Sovereignty Council.
-However, political instability led to a vote of censure, replacing Azhari with Abdallah Khalil of the Umma Party (UP) in July 1956.
-These years saw shifts in power dynamics and legislative elections.
+Following independence on 1 January 1956, Ismail al-Azhari of the National Unionist Party (NUP) became Prime Minister, leading the government alongside the Sudanese Sovereignty Council.
+However, chronic political instability and sectarian factionalism led to a vote of censure, replacing Azhari with Abdallah Khalil of the Umma Party (UP) in July 1956.
+During this period, the state apparatus was effectively controlled by an incipient Sudanese bourgeoisie deeply intertwined with traditional religious establishments.

 In November 1958, Lt.
-General Ibrahim Abboud with Abdallah Khalil orchestrated a military self-coup, suspending the constitution, dissolving the parliament, and establishing the Supreme Council of the Armed Forces (SCAF).
-This led to a state of emergency and diplomatic recognition from various countries.
+General Ibrahim Abboud, in collusion with Abdallah Khalil, orchestrated a military self-coup, suspending the constitution, dissolving the parliament, and establishing the Supreme Council of the Armed Forces (SCAF).
+This resulted in a permanent state of emergency and aggressive policies of Arabization in the southern provinces.

-Amid resistance, the October 1964 Revolution emerged, as widespread protests erupted against Abboud's rule.
+Amid systemic economic resistance and the escalation of the civil war, the October 1964 Revolution emerged, as widespread protests erupted against Abboud's rule.
 The revolution began with student-led demonstrations in the city of Wad Medani, triggered by the government's decision to increase prices of basic commodities.
 The protests quickly spread to other cities, including Khartoum, the capital of Sudan.
-The revolution led to Abboud's resignation on 16 November 1964.
+The revolution culminated in Abboud's resignation on 16 November 1964.

-An interim government was formed following Abboud's resignation, with Sudanese Sovereignty Council being at the helm of the government and Sirr Al-Khatim Al-Khalifa as the prime minister.
-Notably, the Umma Party played a central role in the Constituent Assembly elections after the 1965 Sudanese parliamentary election.
-Factionalism emerged within UP, and despite challenges, Muhammad Ahmad Mahgoub formed a coalition government in June 1968, aided by Soviet military assistance.
+An interim government was formed following Abboud's resignation, with the Sudanese Sovereignty Council at the helm and Sirr Al-Khatim Al-Khalifa acting as prime minister.
+Despite the restoration of parliamentary democracy, structural economic issues remained unresolved.
+Muhammad Ahmad Mahgoub formed a fragile coalition government in June 1968, aided by Soviet military assistance, but the civilian administration proved incapable of breaking the traditionalist deadlock, leading directly to the 1969 military intervention.